Markelle Fultz: Early life

 On August 21, 2015, Fultz committed to the University of Washington.
-He concluded his high school career as he recorded the Stags' single-season record for assists with 278 and led the team to their second consecutive conference championship.
+As a senior, he averaged 19.1 points and 8.8 rebounds per game where he concluded his high school career as he recorded the Stags' single-season record for assists with 278 and led the team to their second consecutive conference championship.
 At the McDonald's All-American Game on March 31, 2016, Fultz tallied 10 points, 6 rebounds, and 4 assists.
 At the Jordan Brand Classic come April, Fultz accumulated 19 points in a 131–117 East team victory.
 During the summer, he was selected to Team USA's FIBA Americas Under-18 roster.
 With Fultz as its leading scorer, the team progressed to the gold medal championship game; and in dominant fashion, Fultz posted 23 points and earned the tournament's MVP award for his performance.

-By the end of his senior year, Fultz was rated as a five-star recruit and was ranked number one point guard in the 2016 class and number three overall by Scout.com, number five by Rivals.com, and number seven by ESPN.
-At DeMatha, Fultz was a basketball teammate and friend of Chase Young, who was later named the 2020 NFL Defensive Rookie of the Year after being selected by the Washington Football Team second overall in the 2020 NFL Draft.
+By the end of his senior year, Fultz was rated as a five-star recruit considered a top-ten recruit in the 2016 class.
+He was ranked as the third best point guard in the 2016 high school class and number three overall by Scout.com, number five by Rivals.com, and number seven by ESPN.
+At DeMatha, Fultz was a basketball teammate and friend of Chase Young, who was later named the 2020 NFL Defensive Rookie of the Year after being selected by the Washington Football Team second overall in the 2020 NFL draft.